liabru/jquery-match-height/README.md

 Some browsers [do not wait](http://www.stevesouders.com/blog/2009/10/13/font-face-and-performance/) for webfonts to load before firing the window load event, so if the font loads too slowly the plugin may produce unexpected results.

 If this is a problem, you should call `_update` once your font has loaded by using something like the [webfontloader](https://github.com/typekit/webfontloader) script.

+#### Content changes require a manual update

+If you change the content inside an element that has had `matchHeight` applied, then you must manually call `$.fn.matchHeight._update()` afterwards.
+This will update of all currently set equal heights groups.

 ### Changelog